kiwibrowser/src.next/README.md

 ## Building

-Use workflow "Any branch: Build apk" (you can choose a branch) to build Kiwi.
+Use workflow "Any branch: Build apk" to build Kiwi.

 The generated APK will appear on the releases page of your project.